gkrthk/Json-data-mapper/README.md

    ```
  ### Build Schema
   - The `isList` property tells whether the output Json should be a list.
-  - You can set `ObjectToFormatFromData` property to any object from the API response and the library will process the data only in that object specified, omitting all other objects in the API response.
+  - You can set `data` property to any object from the API response and the library will process the data only in that object specified, omitting all other objects in the API response.
   - The `format` object contains the actual format in which the data mapping has to be done.
     * Each `key` represents a property in the output Json.
-    * `dataField` property should be the key of the value to be processed from the API data.
+    * `sourceField`  - should be the key of the value to be processed from the API data.
 This can also accept a transform fn in which case the parameters to the function should be the keys of the value to be processed from the API data.
 You can pass a complete function as a string as shown in the sample.
-    * `type` property should be set to `FUNCTION` if the dataField is provided with a transform function, else it need not be set.
+    * `type` - if the sourceField is provided with a transform function then should be set to `FUNCTION`. if its a property in output json then should be set to `FIELD`.

  ### Implementation
   In your application, Import the json file and add below code.